 In the management of early-stage cancer, current tools do not identify all high-risk patients who will benefit from adjuvant therapy or detect recurrence early enough when it is most curable.
-We plan to address this need, first in early-stage colorectal, breast and lung cancers, with our Guardant Reveal test for residual disease and recurrence monitoring.
+We expect to address this need, first in early-stage colorectal, breast and lung cancers, with our Guardant Reveal tissue-free blood test for residual disease and recurrence monitoring.
 We believe the Guardant Reveal test has the potential to enable oncologists to improve the care of early-stage cancer patients by correctly identifying more high-risk patients than clinicopathologic review alone and by detecting recurrent disease months earlier than current standard of care methods like imaging carcinoembryonic antigen tests.
 We believe the Guardant Reveal test can improve turnaround by simultaneously interrogating both genomic and epigenomic signals from a single blood draw without the need for tissue.
-Similar to our data development effort for our Guardant360 tests, we are investing heavily in establishing clinical validity and utility for the use of Guardant Reveal in adjuvant treatment settings.
+In addition, our Guardant Reveal test has been migrated to the Smart Liquid Biopsy platform which could maximize detection sensitivity without requiring tissue.
+Similar to our data development effort for our Guardant360 tests, we are investing heavily in establishing clinical validity and utility for the use of Guardant Reveal in adjuvant treatment and surveillance settings.
 We also believe our Guardant Reveal test may help biopharmaceutical companies identify new drug development opportunities.
 In return, these relationships could help us establish clinical utility for our tests and create new testing opportunities related to emerging therapies.
+Results are typically delivered within seven days following receipt of sample and delivered by a clinical report.